 One of the important uses of pointers in C is allow "call-by-reference" in addition to the usual "call-by-value" mechanism for function calls.

 The default call-by-value process means that the value of a variable is passed to a function, and the function sets up its own local storage to hold that quantity while executing the function's statements.
 The only way a call-by-value function can change something outside its scope is by its return value or by using a global variable.

-If it is necessary or desirable to have a function alter the contents of a variable in the calling function, we can pass a pointer to that variable as the function argument.
-The called function must define the argument as a pointer, but then it is able to alter the variable itself since the called function now knows its address.
+If it is necessary or desirable to have a called function alter the contents of a variable in the calling function, the caller can pass a pointer to that variable as a function argument.
+The prototype of the called function must also define the argument as a pointer, but then it is able to alter the contents of the variable itself since the called function now knows the variable's address.